 1 (800) 345-3452

-If you’re a small business owner on the quest for funding, there’s a heck of a lot to keep track of in order to apply to a lender.
-You’ve got your personal credit score, your balance sheet, your profit and loss statement, your FICO SBSS…
+If you’re a small business owner on the quest for funding, you’ll find lots of business loan requirements to keep track of in order to apply to a lender.
+You’ve got your personal credit score, your balance sheet, your profit and loss statement, your FICO SBSS… wait, what?

 Before we dive into the intricacies of the FICO SBSS, let’s take a breather—and review the credit scores you already know about.